 Some authentication services enable you to protect your reputation.

 An email authentication technology developed by Microsoft which validates the authenticity of your domain name by verifying the IP address of the sender.
 This technology is based on the IETF standard: RFC4406

 Sender Policy Framework is a standard for verifying the domain of the sender.
 It is based on RFC4408 and consists of adding an SPF or TXT field to the domain DNS, which contains the list of IPs authorised to send emails from this domain.

-Reverse enables your IP to be “translated” into your domain.
-That allows the domain associated with the IP address to be found.
+rDNS enables your IP to be “translated” to your domain.

 AOL, Google (Gmail) work on this basis.
 Official website: DKIM